scipion-em/docs/release-3.0.0/_sources/docs/developer/valgrind-suite-tools-introduction.rst.txt

 This tool performs memory analysis of the program: memory usage, memory leaks and others.
 This tool detects reads and writes of invalid memory, using uninitialised values, deallocating invalid memory, memory leaks, and others.

-To execute this anlysis the tool parameter must be set to “memcheck”:
+To execute this analysis the tool parameter must be set to “memcheck”:

 `valgrind --tool=memcheck [memcheck options] dummy [program options]`